viewpointsystem/docker-tegra-gst/README.md

 ## Status

-Currently it only tests omx plugin with `nvoverlay`.
-We are planning on adding several tests including encoding.
+Currently it only tests omx plugin with `nvoverlay` and `nvconvert` We are planning on adding several tests including encoding.

 ## Getting started